memcachier/examples-django2/README.md

 database](https://devcenter.heroku.com/articles/local-postgresql) and
 be sure you have Python installed, too.

-Run the following commands to get started running this app locally.
+Run the following commands to get started running this app locally:

 ~~~~ .sh
 $ git clone https://github.com/memcachier/examples-django2.git